-When approaching these magnificent structures for the first time, Shawn and I decided to take the traditional approach – on foot.
-Starting on our journey, we met a few creatures along the way – most notably a tortoise and viper snake – and were eventually rewarded with glimpses of several monasteries high above us.
-Yet, with the evening hours quickly approaching, and being uncertain which path to take, we decided to turn back.
+When we set out to see Meteora’s magnificent monasteries for the first time, Shawn and I took the traditional approach – on foot.
+As we began our journey, we met a few creatures, including a tortoise and a viper snake.
+Eventually, we spotted a few of the monasteries holding court high above us.
+We wanted to continue exploring, but we were uncertain which path to take.
+Since the evening hours were quickly approaching, we decided to turn back.

-The next day, our energetic tour guide, George, from Visit Meteora led the way and literally took us off the beaten path as only a local can do.
-During an overcast morning, we passed a kaleidoscope of wooden beehives, a shepherd and his flock, and a small prayer shrine.
+The next day, we met George, our energetic tour guide from Visit Meteora.
+It was an overcast morning, but George led the way and took us off the beaten path as only a local can do.
+Together, we passed a colorful cluster of wooden beehives, a shepherd and his flock, and a small prayer shrine.

-As we wound through an oak tree’s branches, we spotted a monastery that most visitors to Meteora never see – the Ypapanti Monastery.
-It doesn’t sit atop rock formations, rather it appears to be clinging to the side of one.
-George explained that the Ypapanti Monastery is one of several monasteries that is no longer active, and presently closed to the public.
+As we wound underneath an oak tree’s branches, we spotted a monastery that most visitors to Meteora never see – the Ypapanti Monastery.
+It doesn’t sit atop rock formations.
+Instead, it appears to be clinging to the side of one.
+George explained that the Ypapanti Monastery is one of several monasteries that is no longer active.
+It’s currently closed to the public.

-Hiking a bit farther, we approached an odd landscape, realizing that we were actually now walking atop some of the rock formations.
-Sections of the mountain were smooth, whereas others had straw-colored grass.
-George stopped to add a rock to a makeshift tower, a custom that we’d later see practiced on hiking trails elsewhere in the country.
+Hiking a bit farther, we approached an odd landscape.
+It took a bit of time until we realized that we were actually now walking on top of some rock formations.
+Sections of the rocky tops were smooth, whereas other parts were carpeted with straw-colored grass.
+George stopped to add a rock to a cairn or makeshift tower, a custom that we’d later see practiced on hiking trails elsewhere in the country.

-Like children playing the ‘cloud game’ (seeking to find familiar forms in the clouds), we tried to make out faces and shapes in the rugged rocks.
-Then we just took in the serenity of the spot.
+Like children seeking to find familiar shapes in the clouds, Shawn and I tried to make out faces and shapes in the rugged rocks.
+Eventually, we just let our minds rest so that we could take in the serenity of the landscape.
+Birds soared overhead and flitted from one precarious boulder top to another.
 We were the only people in sight.
-Birds soared overhead, showing off their ability to flit from one precarious boulder top to another.
-There were no other people in sight.

 As we continued our trek, we caught glimpses of three additional monasteries.
-Having been surrounded by nature for the past hours, it was jarring to see tour buses whizzing by, and visitors being hurried from monastery to monastery.
+At this point, we’d been surrounded by nature for the past few hours.
+As a result, it was jarring to now see tour buses whizzing by, and visitors being hurried from monastery to monastery.

-On the stairway leading down toward the Great Meteoron Monastery, we glimpsed thousands of caterpillars rappelling down from the trees, building chrysalises.
-It seemed fitting that the insects swung on silk cords in the foreground of the spot where monks once rode up to the monastery in a rope basket.
+On the stairway leading toward the Great Meteoron Monastery, we glimpsed thousands of caterpillars rappelling down from the trees, building chrysalises.
+It seemed fitting that the insects swung on silk cords, not far from where monks once rode up to the monastery in a rope basket.

 Where in the World?

-Thanks & Disclosure: ευχαριστώ πολύ/ A big thank you to Visit Meteora for hosting us for this tremendous hiking adventure.
+ευχαριστώ πολύ/ A big thank you to George for guiding us.
 We loved getting off-the-beaten path with you, hearing your insights about these magnificent monasteries and learning more about Greek culture.